 - MAK Technologies

-Age of Learning leads with 14% global market share and 12 million active users, especially in primary education.
-Filament Games holds 11% share, with over 9 million users worldwide, focusing on simulation-based training and serious games.
+- Age of Learning leads with 14% global market share and 12 million active users, especially in primary education.

 Investment Analysis and Opportunities

-Investments in the game-based learning market market surpassed $1.1 billion in 2024, spread across startups and established companies.
+Investments in the game-based learning Market surpassed $1.1 billion in 2024, spread across startups and established companies.
 Around 38% of this was directed toward AR/VR-based serious games, while 26% went into AI-driven adaptive learning.
 Corporations are increasingly investing, with 12 of the top 20 Fortune 500 companies funding edugame development for internal training.
 In Asia-Pacific, governments invested in over 120 projects involving edugame adoption in schools.
 The opportunity lies in cross-platform development, mobile-first edugames, and expansion into vocational training sectors.
 Corporate training and healthcare education together provide over 10 million learners in demand, presenting a major growth frontier.

 New Product Development